sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.orm.rst

    Base class to map a DbComment that represents a comment attached to a certain Node.

-   .. py:attribute:: _CLS_COLLECTION
+   .. rubric:: Initialization
-      :canonical: aiida.orm.comments.Comment._CLS_COLLECTION
-      :value: None

-   .. py:method:: __init__(node: aiida.orm.Node, user: aiida.orm.User, content: typing.Optional[str] = None, backend: typing.Optional[aiida.orm.implementation.StorageBackend] = None)
-      :canonical: aiida.orm.comments.Comment.__init__

    Create a Comment for a given node and user

    :param node: a Node instance
    :param user: a User instance
    :param content: the comment content
    :param backend: the backend to use for the instance, or use the default backend if None

    :return: a Comment object associated to the given node and user

+   .. py:attribute:: _CLS_COLLECTION
+      :canonical: aiida.orm.comments.Comment._CLS_COLLECTION
+      :value: None

    .. py:method:: __str__() -> str
       :canonical: aiida.orm.comments.Comment.__str__